cklunch/NEON-Lesson-Building-Data-Skills/_posts/disturb-events-co13/2016-08-23-COOP-NEIS-Precipitation-In-R.md

 ## Challenge: Plot Precip for Boulder Station Since 1948

 The Boulder precipitation station has been recording data since 1948.
-Use the steps learned above to create a plot of all the precipiation data (1948 - 2013).
+Use the steps learned above to create a plot of all the precipitation data (1948 - 2013).
 This data set takes considerable time to download, so we recommend you use the provided dataset "805333-precip_daily_1948-2013.csv".